I’m Stephen Goldmeier.

 Contact Me

 If my work sounds interesting to you, please get in touch.
-You can find me on most social networks under the username "makingarecord," including the federated social network Mastodon, using the links below.
+You can find me on most social networks under the username "makingarecord."
+My personal social home is the federated social network Mastodon, but you can find me at any of the links below.
 Or you can email me at stephen@makingarecord.com.

 Mastodon Twitter Linkedin Medium Instagram